Open-Source-Autonomous-Boat/OSAB/README.md

 ## :handshake: How to Contribute

-Whether you are a student who wants to help invent the next big thing or an adult who would like to lend their expertise, all you have to do is fill out the the form [here](https://osab.xyz/join-us/) to join our team and we will contact you!
+Whether you are a student who wants to help invent the next big thing or an adult who would like to lend their expertise, all you have to do is fill out the form [here](https://osab.xyz/join-us/) to join our team and we will contact you!

-You can also contribute through pull-requests, issues, and discutions because the project is completely open source.
+You can also contribute through pull-requests, issues, and discussions because the project is completely open source.
 You can learn more about contributing as a community member [here](https://github.com/Open-Source-Autonomous-Boat/.github/blob/main/CONTRIBUTING.md).

 ## :scroll: Code of Conduct

 We want to ensure that this project creates a safe community for everyone.
-The Code of Conduct outlines what it means for the comunity to be safe and the actions that can be taken to maintain that safety.
+The Code of Conduct outlines what it means for the community to be safe and the actions that can be taken to maintain that safety.
 You can read our Code of Conduct [here](https://github.com/Open-Source-Autonomous-Boat/.github/blob/main/CODE_OF_CONDUCT.md).

 ---

 # Repositories

 ### [OSAB Home](https://github.com/Open-Source-Autonomous-Boat/)
-*This repository.* The `OSAB` repo has general information about the project, information on contributing, resources, , and links to the project repos and websites.
+*This repository.* The `OSAB` repo has general information about the project, information on contributing, resources, and links to the project repos and websites.

 ### [Documentation](https://github.com/Open-Source-Autonomous-Boat/Docs)
-The `Docs` repo hosts all the project documentation using github pages.
+The `Docs` repo hosts all the project documentation using GitHub pages.
 You can find the documentation website [here](https://docs.osab.xyz/).

 ### [Media Library](https://github.com/Open-Source-Autonomous-Boat/Media-Library)
 The `Media-Library` repo hosts images, screenshots, and videos of the project for anyone to browse or use.
 Be sure to read the license before downloading and using the images though!